Sustainability

-Below are information and resources for employees and patrons to use in order to promote a more sustainable UCLA Health.
+Below are information and resources about various waste streams and materials categories for employees and patrons to use in order to advance UCLA Health's waste reduction goals.

 Find more information on UCLA Health Waste Reduction Progress.